Peter Jones (missionary): Credit mission

 In 1825, Jones wrote a letter to Indian Agent James Givins regarding the year's delivery of gifts (due from various land purchases) to the Mississaugas.
 The letter was the first Givins had received that had been written by an Indian.
 Givins arranged a meeting with Jones during the second week of July.
 Jones arrived at the Humber River at the prescribed time, leading the approximately 50 Christian Indians, and his former adoptive father Captain Jim arrived leading the approximately 150 non-Christian Indians.
-At this meeting, a further 50 of the approximately 200 Indians of Jones' band were converted.
+At this meeting, a further 50 of the approximately 200 Indians of Jones's band were converted.
 Givins was accompanied by several members of Upper Canada's aristocracy, including Bishop John Strachan.
-The Christian dress and style of Jones' band of converts, including their singing of hymns, which had been translated into Ojibwe by Jones, created a favourable impression of the group with Strachan and the other political leaders present.
+The Christian dress and style of Jones's band of converts, including their singing of hymns, which had been translated into Ojibwe by Jones, created a favourable impression of the group with Strachan and the other political leaders present.
 Although Strachan, an Anglican, had strongly denounced the Methodists, he saw in Jones the opportunity to Christianize the Indians of Upper Canada.
 He hoped to convert Jones (and thereby his followers) to Anglicanism later.
 The Crown had previously agreed to build a village on the Credit River for the Mississaugas in 1820, but nothing had been done.
 Strachan told Jones he would make good on this agreement, and after a short meeting, all of the Christian Indians agreed to accept it.
 Construction of the settlement, called the Credit Mission, was soon underway and Jones moved there in 1826.
 By the summer of 1826, with construction of the settlement well under way, the rest of the band had joined the Methodist church and settled at the Credit Mission.
-Among the last holdouts was Jones' former adoptive father, Captain Jim, and his family.
+Among the last holdouts was Jones's former adoptive father, Captain Jim, and his family.
 At about this time Methodist Reverend Egerton Ryerson was assigned to the Credit Mission, and Jones quickly struck up a friendship with him.
 Ryerson's work at the camp freed Jones to begin taking lengthy missionary expeditions to other parts of Upper Canada.
 During the period 1825–27, Jones undertook missionary missions to Quinte, Munceytown, Rice Lake and Lake Simcoe.
 He preached in the native language, a key factor to helping the Indians understand and accept Christianity; small groups of Indians in these areas soon converted to Christianity.